initial impressions: Canon EOS 5D Mark III – high-ISO noise performance

 There might be some interest in the nomenclature, but what does it really mean that the 5D Mark II has the DIGIC 4 processor, but there’s a new DIGIC 5+ on the 5D Mark III.
 Those are just names to me.
 I can’t get excited about it, or even feign interest in the actual name.
 I’m much more interested in how the camera will actually perform.
 You can name it anything you want … but does the camera deliver?

 The first thing that I was curious about, was the high-ISO performance.
-As a wedding photographer here in the New Jersey / New York area, I often deal with low-light situations.
+As a wedding photographer in NJ / NYC, I often deal with low-light situations.
 In using cameras that allow for superb high-ISO performance, you can really get results that look far more natural than just 5 or 6 years ago.
 You can shoot with just the ambient light, or blend a touch of flash with the available light, and still have it look natural.
 The technique is now really much more flexible … all due to the improvements in camera and sensor design.

 I met up with a model, Elmira, in Times Square last night to see how the Canon EOS 5D Mark III fares in low light / high-ISO settings.
 In short, beautifully.